 Maybe you don’t notice—especially if you live in a city—but the sky is filled with stars.
 I mean FILLED.
 I recall gazing up as a child at the heavens and finding not even a finger’s width that wasn’t brightened by several near or distant stars.
 How was it possible to see so many stars?
 My family lived in a rural area, several hours drive to the nearest large city.

-In Sea Scribe, I mention the term “light pollution.”
-It is described in the glossary in the back of the book as light from a nearby city that makes the celestial stars difficult to see.
+In Fury in the Storm, I mention the term “light pollution.”
+It is described in the glossary in the back of the book as “light from a nearby city that makes the celestial stars difficult to see”.
 But there is a great spiritual lesson buried in this idea, also embedded in my adventure novel.

 We have much world-based “light pollution” in our lives as well.
 There are needs, wants, and cares of this world that distract us daily, even every minute.
 God intends us to look heavenward, but we cannot see His brilliance when we stand too close to worldly “lights.”